oluijks/blog.luba.dev/src/data/blog/_programming/0012-building-a-modern-drumming-teacher-website.md

 author: Olaf Luijks
 pubDatetime: 2025-05-10T22:01:18.662Z
 modDatetime: 2025-05-10T22:01:18.662Z
-title: Building a Modern Drumming Teacher Website with TanStack Start, Tailwind CSS, and Convex
+title: A Fast, Modern Website with TanStack Start and Convex
 slug: building-a-modern-drumming-teacher-website
 featured: true
 draft: false
 tags:
   - programming
   - personal
-description: Learn how I built a fast, SEO-ready website for a drumming teacher using TanStack Start, Tailwind CSS, and Convex, ideal for modern, maintainable web projects
+description: Behind the scenes of a modern, SEO-friendly website build for a drumming teacher, powered by TanStack Start, Tailwind CSS, and Convex.
 ---

 Recently, I built a new website for my drumming teacher, Ron van Elswijk.
 The goal was to create a fast, modern, and maintainable platform that would serve as both a personal portfolio and an entry point for students.
 It's currently in a test phase, but the core tech is solid and ready to scale.